Informational advocacy and education only. Not clinical or crisis support.

 When to Contact Me

-• You or your loved one are currently in an Emergency Room
+• You or a loved one are currently in an Emergency Room and Indigenous support has been requested but not provided

 Experience & Roles